0xtnpxsgt/Allora-Full-Node-Setup/README.md

 ![YF89_m8Y-CXUWHpX](https://github.com/user-attachments/assets/f73c4212-73b2-473d-8be9-c64a13a588f0)

-- You must need to buy a VPS for running Allora Worker
+- You must need to buy a VPS for running Allora FULL NODE:
-- You can buy from : Contabo
 - You should buy VPS which is fulfilling all these requirements :
 ```bash
 Operating System : Ubuntu 22.04